microsoft/ApplicationInsights-JS/AISKU/README.md

 Call downloadAndSetup to download full ApplicationInsights script from CDN and initialize it with instrumentation key AppInsights.downloadAndSetup({ instrumentationKey: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx", url:  "https://az416426.vo.msecnd.net/beta/ai.1.min.js" });

-Test in internal environment to verify monitoring is working as expected.
+Test in internal environment to verify monitoring telemetry is working as expected.
 If all works, please update your api signatures appropriately to SDK V2 version and deploy in your production environments.

 ## Contributing